 Build Up of Rust in the Gas Tank

-Although not the most common reason behind fuel leakage in motorcycles, but if your machine is a long-time resident of a humid region where rust easily takes place on its components, then you need to check for this possibility too.
+Although not the most common reason behind fuel leakage in motorcycles, but if your machine is a long-time resident of a humid region where rust easily takes place on its components, then you need to check for this possibility too as it may lead to gas leaking.

 The buildup of rust could withdraw at the walls of your gas tank and make holes in them if left unattended.
+This can result in leaking gas in your motorcycle.
 If your motorcycle starts leaking from these holes, you will end up losing all its gasoline within no time.

 So check your tank carefully for any sign of rusty patches appearing anywhere inside it along with any signs of leakage and then get rid of them immediately or else you might find yourself stranded sooner or later.

-With these possible causes of motorcycle fuel leaks available, you can easily identify the one responsible for your troubles by yourself as well as make sure to fix them before they start costing you more than just gas.
+With these possible reasons for motorcycles to leak gas available, you can easily identify the one responsible for your troubles by yourself as well as make sure to fix them before they start costing you more than just gas.
+Apart from street bikes, the same can happen to your dirt bikes too.
+If you want to overcome the issue of your dirt bike leaking gas, practice the aforementioned ideas.

-So do not forget to check all your bike’s components carefully after every few months and then maintain them on a regular basis so that no faulty piece of equipment spoils the show for you when it matters the most.
+So do not forget to check all your bike’s components carefully after every few months and then maintain them on a regular basis to prevent any events of gas leaking.
+It will ensure that no faulty piece of equipment spoils the show for you when it matters the most.